tluck/OpsMgr-in-Kubernetes-and-Docker/README.md

 ### Step 1.
 Configure K8s with Docker Desktop
 - Preference setup:
-	* Kubernetes - Check Enable Kubernetes
+	* Kubernetes - Check Enable Kubernetes with Docker or create one in AWS (EKS).
 	* Reources/Advanced:
 		* Configure 8 Cores
-		* Configure 10GB of Memory
+		* Configure 10.5GB of Memory
-		* Configure 1GB of swap
+		* Configure 2GB of swap
 		* Disk Image size (~40GB)

 - Restart to enable new settings